ncoghlan/misc/notes/python3/questions_and_answers.rst

 At this point, the Python community as a whole has had more than 13 years to get used to the Python 2 way of handling Unicode.
-For Python 3, we've only had a production ready release available for around 4 and a half years, and since some of the heaviest users of Unicode are the web framework developers, and they've only had a stable WSGI target since the release of 3.2, you can drop that down to just over 3 years of intensive use by a wide range of developers with extensive practical experiencing
+For Python 3, we've only had a production ready release available for just under 5 years, and since some of the heaviest users of Unicode are the web framework developers, and they've only had a stable WSGI target since the release of 3.2, you can drop that down to just over 3 years of intensive use by a wide range of developers with extensive practical experiencing